bagusdwii/apillon-sdk-demo/README.md

 You will need to set API key and secret ENV variables.
 See the Environment section of this readme.

 If you are running locally first install dependencies via: `npm install`.

-If you are running on CodeSandbox this should be done automatically.
+If you want to run it via CodeSandbox you can via [this link](https://codesandbox.io/p/github/Apillon/apillon-sdk-demo/master).

+All examples are written in `Typescript` and can be ran via terminal.
+Be it on CodeSandbox or locally.

 ### Storage examples